Silas Green from New Orleans

-Silas Green from New Orleans was an African American owned and run variety tent show that, in various forms, toured the Southern States from about 1904 through 1957.
-Part revue, part musicomedy, part minstrel show, the show told the adventures of short, "coal-black" Silas Green and tall, "tannish" Lilas Bean.
-There was neither ever a Silas Green nor any notable connection to New Orleans.
+Silas Green from New Orleans was an African-American owned and run variety tent show that, in various forms, toured the Southern States from about 1904 through 1957.
+Part-revue, part-musicomedy, part-minstrel show, the show told the adventures of short, "coal-black" Silas Green and tall, "tannish" Lilas Bean.
+There was never a Silas Green nor any notable connection to New Orleans.
 "Silas Green" was a fictional character created by the show's original writer, Salem Tutt Whitney.

 History

 The show was originally conceived, scored, and written by vaudeville performer Salem Tutt Whitney.
-The song, "Silas Green from New Orleans," debuted around 1908 in a revue by the Black Patti Troubadours, in New York.
+The song "Silas Green from New Orleans" debuted around 1908 in a revue by the Black Patti Troubadours, in New York.
 The Tutt Brothers, Whitney and J. Homer Tutt, were a comedic duo in the Troubadours show.